rjojjr/torch-tuner/README.md

 # Torch Tuner README

-This project currently serves as a simple convenient CLI wrapper for fine-tuning(and serving) Llama(and others in the future) based LLM models on Nvidia GPUs with simple text samples using LoRA and Torch.
+This project currently serves as a simple convenient CLI wrapper for fine-tuning(and serving) Llama based LLM models(and others in the near future) on Nvidia GPUs with simple text samples using LoRA and Torch.

-Use this project's CLI to fine-tune(with LoRA) a suitable(Llama only ATM) base model that exists on Huggingface with simple text and CUDA.
+Use this torch-tuner's CLI to fine-tune(with LoRA) a suitable(Llama only ATM) base model that exists locally or on Huggingface with simple text and CUDA.
-You can also use this model to deploy your model(or any model you have access to on Huggingface) as an API that mimics commonly used Open AI endpoints.
+You can also use this model to deploy your model(or any model you have access to) as an REST API that mimics commonly used Open AI endpoints.

-Ideally, in the future, this project will support more complex training data structures, non-llama LLM types and fine-tuning vision and speech models.
-Also, I would like this project to be able to run as an API along with its current CLI implementation.
+Ideally, in the future, this project will support more complex training data structures, non-llama LLM types, CPU based tuning and fine-tuning vision and speech models.

 ## Serve Mode(EXPERIMENTAL)

-You can run the CLI in the new experimental serve mode to serve your model over an API that mimics the Open AI completions(`/v1/completions` & `/v1/chat/completions`) endpoints.
+You can run the torch-tuner CLI in the new experimental serve mode to serve your model as a REST API that mimics the Open AI completions(`/v1/completions` & `/v1/chat/completions`) endpoints.

 ```shell